nazgum/phaser_game_template/README.md

 sudo npm install -g coffee-script
 ````

-## Quick Start

-First you mu
-Clone this repository to your
+Then simply clone this repository

 ````
 git clone git@github.com:nazgum/phaser-game-template.git
 ````

+### Go Gulp
+To go to work start `gulp` in your working directory.
+To package it up with CocoonJS or PhoneGap run `gulp build` and zip up the dist folder.